JMSLab/eventstudyr/cran-comments.md

-## Resubmission
+## Notes
-This is a resubmission.
-In this version I have:

-* added DOI to the citations in the Description field
+* we changed the URLs in the README to the canonical form

-* replaced calls to citEntry() with bibentry()
+## R CMD check results

+0 errors | 0 warnings | 0 notes

+## revdepcheck results

+We checked 0 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

+ * We saw 0 new problems
+ * We failed to check 0 packages

 ## Test environments
 * local R installation, R 4.0.3
 * ubuntu 16.04 (on travis-ci), R 4.0.3
 * win-builder (devel)

-## R CMD check results

-0 errors | 0 warnings | 1 note

-* This is a new release.
+## Package changes

+ * removed unnecessary example data
+ * backwards compatible improvement to `EventStudy()` to streamline first-differencing and allow for gaps in panel